Configurable Uniqueness Constraints¶

 Proposed Solution¶

-Extend the configuration with a constraints
+Extend the configuration with a constraints section containing fields such as:

 Parameter Semantics¶